Economic Opportunity, Peace and Human Rights, Sustainable Markets

 Impact since joining the portfolio in 2007:

 - China’s first textbook on corporate responsibility – with a focus on worker rights – was adopted by five provincial level universities.

-- In partnership with just a single leading brand, Verité’s social investigations helped return 3 million dollars to several hundred poor migrant workers in Asia who had been cheated by labor brokers.
+- In partnership with one leading brand, Verité’s social investigations helped return $3 million to several hundred migrant workers who had been cheated by labor brokers.

 LEARN MORE ABOUT THEIR WORK: